-Nidderdale is perhaps the most luscious landscape in the Dales; with its lakes, ancient broadleaf woodlands, single arch barns and neat patchwork of stone edged fields that sit beneath open moorland stretching as far as the eye can see.
-Some of the most impressive natural sights include…
+Nidderdale is perhaps the most luscious landscape in the Dales with its lakes, ancient broadleaf woodlands, single arch barns and the neat patchwork of stone-edged fields that sit beneath open moorland stretching as far as the eye can see.
+Some of the most impressive natural sights include:

 - Across the dale, Brimham Rocks is an extensive enclave of bizarrely formed rocks that cast an interesting silhouette on the landscape and have been a favourite playground for generations of kids young and old.

-- Further up the dale, How Stean Gorge is a deep limestone ravine with the river Nidd at its base, cris-crossed by a vertiginous path and a number of dramatic pedestrian bridges.
+- Further up the dale, How Stean Gorge is a deep limestone ravine with the river Nidd at its base, criss-crossed by a vertiginous path and a number of dramatic pedestrian bridges.

-- Stump Cross Caverns sits atop the hill between Nidderdale and Wharfedale, whose extensive passages formed millions of years ago feature the remains of Wolverine and Bison.
+- Stump Cross Caverns sit atop the hill between Nidderdale and Wharfedale, whose extensive passages formed millions of years ago feature the remains of Wolverine and Bison.

-- Fountains Abbey & Studley Royal, a World Heritage site and deservedly one of the National Trust’s most visited locations.
-As well as the magnificent ruins of a 12th Century Cistercian abbey, the grounds are home to an Elizabethan Mansion, a medieval deer park and some of the most romantic vistas in the country: www.fountainsabbey.org.uk
+- Fountains Abbey & Studley Royal, a World Heritage Site and deservedly one of the National Trust’s most visited locations.
+As well as the magnificent ruins of a 12th century Cistercian abbey, the grounds are home to an Elizabethan Mansion, a medieval deer park and some of the most romantic vistas in the country.

-- The Oldest Sweet Shop in England in Pateley Bridge is said to be the oldest sweet shop in the world, quite an accolade… Pop in and pick up a quarter of black jacks for old times’ sake… www.oldestsweetshop.co.uk
+- The Oldest Sweet Shop in England in Pateley Bridge is said to be the oldest sweet shop in the world, quite an accolade.
+Pop in and pick up a quarter of blackjacks for old times’ sake.

-- The Black Sheep Brewery’s origins lie in the fiercely independent spirit of a Yorkshire man, Paul Theakston – a fascinating tale and one you can learn all about on a tour of the brewery: www.blacksheepbrewery.co.uk
+- The Black Sheep Brewery’s origins lie in the fiercely independent spirit of a Yorkshire man, Paul Theakston – a fascinating tale and one you can learn all about on a tour of the brewery.

-- The Nidderdale Museum, a fascninating insight into Dales life in years gone by.
-This small museum has a very intimate feel and really captures the ambience of life and work in the Yorkshire Dales thought-out the last century and beyond. www.nidderdalemuseum.com
+- The Nidderdale Museum, a fascinating insight into Dales life in years gone by.
+This small museum has a very intimate feel and really captures the ambience of life and work in the Yorkshire Dales thought-out the last century and beyond.

 - Founded around 1300 years ago, Ripon is a traditional market town situated on the cusp of Nidderdale.
 Something of a spiritual epicentre over the years, the town boasts a glorious Cathedral and the largest monastic ruins in the country amongst its rich heritage.